-This roundup summarises the most important news stories around the world in the last two weeks (January 2021).
+This roundup summarises the most important news stories around the world in the last month (January 2021).

 What a month January was.
 The total number of COVID-19 infections in the world crossed 100 million, as investigators from the World Health Organisation (WHO) entered China to investigate the situation in Wuhan.
 In the United States (US), president Joe Biden was elected amid turmoil involving former president Donald Trump trying to reverse his election loss, pro-Trump supporters storming the Capitol, and Mr. Trump being impeached a second time.